 Breaking free from an addiction to drugs or alcohol is a demanding process that takes dedicated time and motivation.
-Addiction treatment is not a one-step procedure, and instead requires a comprehensive continuum of care to ensure the maximum probability of a successful recovery.
+Addiction treatment is not a one-step procedure, and instead, requires a comprehensive continuum of care to ensure the maximum probability of a successful recovery.
 Many people who seek professional addiction treatment at Restore Drug Rehab LA, will likely need to be admitted into a detox program before they can begin rehabilitation treatment.

 Detoxification is often the first phase of the recovery process, as addicts must be sober upon beginning treatment.
 The goal of detox is to break the body’s physical dependence on drugs or alcohol and help clients safely overcome the symptoms of withdrawal.
 This process needs to be done slowly and in a controlled manner, or else it can lead to severe health issues and may even be life-threatening.
-Due to these consequences, it is strongly recommended that addicts detox from alcohol or drugs under the supervision of medical professionals.
+Due to these consequences, it is strongly recommended that addicts detox from alcohol or drugs under the supervision of clinical professionals.

 If you are suffering from a drug or alcohol dependence, do not attempt recovery on you own.
 Our specialized team of staff at Restore Drug Rehab LA is trained and readily available to help you achieve a lifetime of sobriety.
-Pick up the phone and dial 855-636-5785 to learn why Restore is the best place for you to undergo recovery.
+Pick up the phone and dial (888) 979-4570 to learn why Restore is the best place for you to undergo recovery.

 Although the detoxification process can break the body’s physical dependence on the addictive substance, it does nothing to address the underlying psychological factors behind the problem.
 Without proper behavioral therapy treatments to deal with the psychological aspect of addiction, the risk of relapsing back into a pattern of addictive drug or alcohol use is very high.
 Our cognitive behavioral therapy program works to reduce the likelihood of a potential relapse, by replacing self-destructive behaviors with healthy skills and habits for a sober lifestyle.
-The medical professionals at Restore Treatment Center specialize in treating the underlying psychological triggers and behaviors behind the compulsive substance abuse.
+The addiction professionals at Restore Treatment Center specialize in treating the underlying psychological triggers and behaviors behind the compulsive substance abuse.

-Withdrawing from any drug of addiction can be dangerous, especially when done at home without proper medical supervision.
+Withdrawing from any drug of addiction can be dangerous, especially when done at home without proper supervision.
 Many people underestimate just how severe the physical symptoms of withdrawal can be.
 Oftentimes, people also completely fail to take into account the severity of psychological withdrawal symptoms that arise during the detoxification process.
 Drug and alcohol withdrawal symptoms can be severe enough to discourage a person from fulfilling the remainder of detox and the steps that follow in recovery.
-Due to the gravity of these symptoms, it is in the addict’s best interest to undergo detox in a medically supervised environment.
+Due to the gravity of these symptoms, it is in the addict’s best interest to undergo detox in a clinically assisted environment.
 A professional detox facility offers support, around-the-clock care, and even medications to help reduce the severity of any withdrawal symptoms that may emerge.

 Opioid withdrawal syndrome will develop within the first 24 hours after cessation of use, and can last for over a week.
 It is characterized by bodily symptoms, such as excessive sweating, runny nose, stomach cramps, diarrhea, and increased blood pressure.
 Opioid withdrawal is also often accompanied by irritability, increased sensitivity to pain, and insomnia.